MRUGMAIDUDHAMANDE/Mystic_Match_Game/README.md

 ## 📊 Performance Tracking
 At the end of each game, you can view:
-- Total moves taken  ---|-- According to Mode
+- Total moves taken  --> According to Mode
-- Time spent         ---|
+- Time spent         --> According to Mode
 - Whether you won or lost (Medium/Hard only)

 ## 🛠️ Tech Stack